- XM offers a $5 minimum deposit versus Admirals' $25, making it more accessible for new traders

 Intro#

 Admirals (formerly Admiral Markets) is a long-established European broker—founded in 2001—with deep MetaTrader tooling, including the MetaTrader Supreme Edition add-on suite, and a vast 8,000+ instrument catalogue that includes real stock and ETF investing on suitable Invest accounts.
-XM, live since 2009, competes aggressively on simplicity and accessibility: $5 minimum deposit, a $30 no-deposit bonus (where eligible), DFSA coverage for eligible Middle East clients, Islamic accounts, and 1,400+ CFD instruments with a straightforward, commission-free feel on many retail accounts.
+XM, live since 2009, competes aggressively on simplicity and accessibility: $5 minimum deposit, a welcome deposit bonus (where eligible), DFSA coverage for eligible Middle East clients, Islamic accounts, and 1,400+ CFD instruments with a straightforward, commission-free feel on many retail accounts.

 This article compares the two on regulation, costs, platforms, and product breadth—then spells out who should lean XM versus Admirals in 2026.